15 Unique Greek Women – Ancient and Modern

 Another Great Greek actress, Irene Papa, has made over seventy films, the most well-known being “The Guns of Navarone”, “Zorba the Greek” and “Captain Corelli’s Mandolin”

-Just look at her proud, strong Greek face.
+Just look at that proud, strong Greek face.

-The diva that put the D in diva…Maria Kallas, opera singer, who sang in the world’s top opera houses.
+The diva that put the D in diva…Maria Callas, the Greek opera singer who sang in the world’s top opera houses.

-Maria Callas is also known for her torrid love affair with Greek shipping magnate Aristotle Onassis.
+Born in Manhattan and raised in Astoria, Queens, New York City, to Greek immigrant parents, Maria Callas is known for her torrid love affair with Greek shipping magnate Aristotle Onassis.

 Another strong, proud, Greek face.